solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 will not accept the vote today, while in the future we accept the vote in fork selection, but does not actually give vote credits because the transaction failed.

-A side benefit of this design is that the sysvars have all been calculated and determined in the vote only execution, also the fork of blocks are known, so it may be possible to release more parallelism during full executions.

 ### Enable Async Vote Executions